Below is a list of personal and professional passion projects

 My primary responsibility was to ensure the long-term sustainability of the space while continuing to amplify impact of 100+ social purpose organizations and increasing access to residents in the neighbourhood.

 NATIVE WOMEN'S RESOURCE CENTRE

-I developed a feasibility study and a business plan for Debwein Kwe Sharing Circles, a social enterprise led by the Native Women's Resource Centre of Toronto (NWRCT) whose goal was to promote dialogue between the urban Indigenous communities in Toronto and non-Indigenous service agencies through speaking engagements.
+I developed a feasibility study and a business plan for Debwein Kwe Sharing Circles, a social enterprise envisioned and led by the Native Women's Resource Centre of Toronto (NWRCT) whose goal was to promote dialogue between the urban Indigenous communities in Toronto and non-Indigenous service agencies through speaking engagements.

 Clarens Commons is an intentional community and co-housing that was purchased by 6 adults who pooled resources together.
 Created in 2018, founders used a guiding question "How do we live well?" to share a home and build communities with home rituals, such as weekly dinners and monthly home meetings and home improvement days.

 평통 (Pyeongtong) means 평 (Peace) and 통 (Unification).
-I am a member of the Peaceful Unification Advisory Council (PUAC).
+I was a member of the Peaceful Unification Advisory Council (PUAC).
 Our shared vision is a peaceful process and public diplomacy that unite North and South Korea into one Korean Peninsula. 평통 (Pyeongtong).